ibnahmadCoded/merchant-payment-client/README.md

 ## Testing and General Usage

 Due to the workload, there are currently no published tests for this SDK.
-However, you can learn how to set up and use this SDK alongside the other 2 components ([payment gateway backend](https://tally.so/r/wvKeg4) and [merchant frontend SDK](https://github.com/ibnahmadcoded/merchant-payment-client)) in this [repository](https://github.com/ibnahmadcoded/agent-pay-intro).
+However, you can learn how to set up and use this SDK alongside the other 2 components ([payment gateway backend](https://github.com/ibnahmadcoded/agent-payment-client) and [merchant frontend SDK](https://github.com/ibnahmadcoded/merchant-payment-client)) in this [repository](https://github.com/ibnahmadcoded/agent-pay-demo).

+## Waitlist

+Be among the first to use our infrastructure when we release our full backend app.
+Join the [waitlist](https://tally.so/r/wvKeg4).

 ## Community